 5. Explore New York’s Botanical Gardens

 Winter is over and we are welcoming spring!
 Spring is undoubtedly the best time to explore New York’s botanical gardens, whether it is the New York Botanical Garden in the Bronx or the Brooklyn Botanic Garden.
 Flowers will be blooming everywhere you look and you still have the chance to experience Singapore in the Bronx!
-The New York Brooklyn Garden will is hosting the 17th annual Orchid Show, focusing on Singapore.
-It will be on display through April 28th.
+The New York Brooklyn Garden will be hosting its 19th annual Orchid Show.

 6. Attend Easter Mass or a Gospel Concert